cormas/cormas/README.md

 All issues about the current and ongoing port are here: https://github.com/cormas/cormas/issues

+If you want to contribute to CORMAS please read : https://github.com/cormas/cormas/blob/master/CODE_OF_CONDUCT.md

 ## How to install Cormas

 * Download Pharo 6.1 VM depending of your platform: http://pharo.org/download